seasonal pet safety Finchley

 • shorter daylight hours

-• more routine disruption over Christmas and New Year
+• festive disruption over Christmas and New Year

-For many dogs, winter is not about doing bigger walks to make up for bad weather.
+For many dogs, winter is not about going on long walks.

 It is about: